AguaClara/UASB/UASBdesignmanual.md

 ## Reactor Tank

-Initial design of the UASB models the 1 L/s plant closely, and thus assumed the use of a 3' diameter PVC pipe for the base of the tank, as the design required a bend in the pipe for the plate settlers.
-Since the UASB system requires no bends and is completely vertical, it was proposed to use a prefabricated plastic tank instead.
+Initial design of the UASB models the [AguaClara 1 L/s plant](https://github.com/AguaClara/1-LPS) closely, and thus assumed the use of a 3 foot diameter PVC pipe for the base of the tank.
+This design decision was made since the 1 L/s plant  as the design required a bend in the pipe for the plate settlers.
+Since the UASB system is completely cylindrical, it was proposed to instead use a prefabricated cylindrical water storage tank instead.
 The advantages of the prefabricated tank are:
 * Lower overall costs
 * Easier fabrication of bottom and top of tank (since the tank is already sealed)